-- A regional approach that focuses on jurisdiction and/or regionally specific needs and tailors' educational content and delivery method to targeted audiences.
-For example, the newly completed watershed education materials for local officials (which are designed for a general, watershed-wide audience) are going to be adapted by Pennsylvania into a watershed handbook for local governments.
-Similar efforts are in discussion in several other jurisdictions and/or regional partners. - Peer to peer knowledge transfer opportunities, like the learning exchange bus tour should be expanded throughout the watershed.
+- Peer to peer knowledge transfer opportunities, like the learning exchange bus tour should be expanded throughout the watershed.
 Unfortunately, expanded work in this area will have to be hold until in person events are safe again. - The new educational materials fill a previously identified need for easily accessible and comprehensible information out that resonates with local priorities.
 Dissemination of these materials will need to be a key focus of the 2021 2022 LL L&AP. - Relationships with workgroup members will continue to be a top priority.
-The LLWG will continue to build our network by expanding our membership, creating opportunities for deeper participation and strengthening ties with jurisdictional representatives.

-5. What, if any, actions can the Management Board take to help ensure success in achieving your outcome?
+The LLWG will continue to build our network by expanding our membership, creating opportunities for deeper participation and strengthening ties with jurisdictional representatives. - 5.
+What, if any, actions can the Management Board take to help ensure success in achieving your outcome?

 Local officials continue to be critical to the success of the CBP.
 Without implementation of local conservation actions by counties and municipalities, we will fall far short of meeting the outcomes of the Chesapeake Bay Watershed Agreement.
-To be successful, we need high level buy-in, support and credibility for the LLWG's efforts.
-With this goal in mind, the LLWG asks that you take the following actions:
+As Management Board members, the LLWG asks that you take the following actions: